the shape or manner in which things come together

 *the chamber of a gun is where the bullet is held right before it is fired.

-feeling great rapture or delight
+feeling great delight and interest

 raptly at the wall over Lennie’s head.